-More detailed planning will be required prior to the programming of certain elements of the recommended regional transportation system plan.
-This includes more detailed State, county, and local planning efforts required to refine the basic transit, transportation system management, and highway improvement recommendations contained in the plan.
+More detailed planning will be required prior to the programming of certain elements of VISION 2050.
+This includes more detailed State, county, and local planning efforts required to refine the basic transit, TSM, and highway improvement recommendations contained in VISION 2050.